-1 some of the terms that the Department of Defense came out with 2 in the mid-eighties in the trusted computer security evaluation 3
+- some of the terms that the Department of Defense came out with - 2 in the mid-eighties in the trusted computer security evaluation

-10 Two physical access analogies.
-The airspace is 11 really a physical access that we're trying to protect.
-The 12 first is the sterile area or identification and display area of 13 an air carrier airport, which we're familiar with.
-Thousands 14 of

-15 people go in and out of there every day.
-They're all trusted.
-16 They're not escorted once they're in there.
-There are 17 literally

-18 thousands of people.
+- 1 criteria, basis of establishing trust among users.
+I'm - 2 suggesting the technology is available and achievable today to - 3 do a pilot identity verification that would establish the - 4 identity of the pilot beyond doubt and would create a basis of - 5 trust.
+This particular approach is mandated by Homeland - 6 Security Presidential Directive 12, not in the aerospace - 7 concept, but it's currently being implemented across the board - 8 in the federal departments right now, and I think there's an - 9 analogy that would let it work in the airspace. - 10 Two physical access analogies.
+The airspace is - 11 really a physical access that we're trying to protect.
+The - 12 first is the sterile area or identification and display area of - an air carrier airport, which we're familiar with.
+Thousands - 14 of - people go in and out of there every day.
+They're all trusted. - 16 They're not escorted once they're in there.
+There are - 17 literally - 18 thousands of people.
 It's a high trust situation.
-They're 19 vetted I believe by TSA, or at least according to TSA rules.
-20 Another is a federal building, which is being 21 addressed by HSPD-12.
-All the federal employees, all the 22 federal contractors, they're trusted once they're inside.
-23 There's no-escort access.

-24I understand we have 10,000 pilots in the ADIZ25areas
+They're - 19 vetted I believe by TSA, or at least according to TSA rules. - 20 Another is a federal building, which is being - 21 addressed by HSPD-12.
+All the federal employees, all the - federal contractors, they're trusted once they're inside. - There's no-escort access. - I understand we have 10,000 pilots in the ADIZ - 25 areas - operating out of -- operating about 2100 aircraft out of 19

+- 1 airports.
+Credentialing 10,000 pilots sounds like a big task, - 2 but when you look at DOD trying to credential between 3 and 4

-26 operating out of -- operating about 2100 aircraft out of 19 million employees with the HSPD-12 program, it's a drop in the 1 2 bucket.
-3 If you could put automated readers in places, you could use biometrically verifiable authentication.
-You've got 4 5 а 6 very high confidence of pilot identification.
-You know who 7 that 8 person is.
-From a transaction processing point of view, with a 9 little bit of automation in the flight service system -- this 10 is pretty modest -- and some automation in the TRACON support 11 12 systems, we could eliminate up to two million phone calls per year -- that's based on a million operations -- eliminate 13 14 delays 15 and costs and eliminate the controller workload of 16 escort-required tracking.
-17 So it's an alternative concept that I think would 18 give real security at lower cost.
-If you looked at a benefit 19 versus cost ratio here, that's another consideration.
-I think I'm increasing the benefit and I'm reducing the cost.
-20 21 Next slide, please.
-22 (Screen.)
-23 How would I do it?
-Well, we've gotten down to the rulemaking.
-We've got four alternatives in the rulemaking, 24 25 which are really outcomes, they're not technological choices or 26 alternatives.
+- 1 million employees with the HSPD-12 program, it's a drop in the - 2 bucket. - 3 If you could put automated readers in places, you - 4 could use biometrically verifiable authentication.
+You've got - 5 a - 6 very high confidence of pilot identification.
+You know who - 7 that - 8 person is.
+From a transaction processing point of view, with a - 9 little bit of automation in the flight service system -- this - 10 is - 11 pretty modest -- and some automation in the TRACON support - 12 systems, we could eliminate up to two million phone calls per - 13 year -- that's based on a million operations -- eliminate - 14 delays - 15 and costs and eliminate the controller workload of - 16 escort-required tracking. - 17 So it's an alternative concept that I think would - 18 give real security at lower cost.
+If you looked at a benefit - 19 versus cost ratio here, that's another consideration.
+I think - 20 I'm increasing the benefit and I'm reducing the cost. - Next slide, please. - 22 (Screen.) - How would I do it?
+Well, we've gotten down to the - 24 rulemaking.
+We've got four alternatives in the rulemaking, - which are really outcomes, they're not technological choices or - 26 alternatives.
 I think I don't hear a lot of disagreement to